1951, October 11

 The general honors program was established to cultivate a high level of serious interdisciplinary scholarship on the campus.

 The Earl Gregg Swem Library opened as the keystone of the modern campus.
-The building was named after Dr. Swem, librarian at the College from 1920 to 1944 and a much-respected bibliographer.
+The building was named after Dr. Swem, librarian at the university from 1920 to 1944 and a much-respected bibliographer.
 The statue of Lord Botetourt was moved into a special gallery in the library.
 Dedication took place on Charter Day.

 The Jefferson Prospect, extending westward from the Wren Building, was enhanced with the completion of the Crim Dell area just west of the Sunken Garden.
 The dell is a specially landscaped wooded area centered on a pond.